-Make sure the cutting are tender and greener in color…!!!
+Make sure the cutting is tender and greener in color…!!!

 Because these tender cuttings will have higher moisture content in them and will grow easily.

-Take a small pot (6 inch) filled with the right type of potting soil, as I told you above and insert these cutting into it and then water it thoroughly.
+Take a small pot (6 inches) filled with the right type of potting soil, as I told you above, insert this cutting into it, and then water it thoroughly.

-Although Tagar plant loves full sun but these small cuttings are still to develop roots, so they should be placed in bright but indirect sunlight.
+Although Tagar plant loves the full sun these small cuttings are still to develop roots, so they should be placed in bright but indirect sunlight.

-Otherwise, the tender cuttings will lose its moisture content and may not grow.
+Otherwise, the tender cuttings will lose their moisture content and may not grow.

-After some period, it will start to grow leaves and develop roots by then and should be placed in a big container and moved to a location which receives direct sunlight.
+After some period, it will start to grow leaves and develop roots by then and should be placed in a big container and moved to a location that receives direct sunlight.

 Tagar Plant/Crepe Jasmine handles repotting very well.